monash-emu/AuTuMN/readme.md

 - setup.py file to load all dependent modules
 - uncertainty for economics (an extension to intervention uncertainty)
 - document Bulgaria interventions properly in handbook
+- The model would not run without age-stratification (detected when running Bulgaria)

 ## Major outstanding tasks
 - low quality health sector